ASH-ashim/ASH-ashim/README.md

 * Git & GitHub
 * Vercel
-* Davinci Reolve (For Video Editing)

 ---

 ## 📌 What I Like Building

-* Full‑stack web applications
+* Full-stack web applications
+* Blockchain & Web3 applications
+* Mobile applications
 * Dashboards and admin panels
-* APIs for real‑world use cases
+* APIs for real-world use cases
 * Clean UI with smooth interactions

 ---